-Therefore, it is wise to get a paid vehicle check report from a reliable service like CarAnalytics® because they directly get vehicle information from DVLA.
-It includes information about the,
+Therefore, it is wise to get a premium vehicle check report from a reliable service like Car Analytics® because they directly get vehicle information from DVLA.
+However, the premium report includes information about the,

 It’s natural to wonder why a paid service is necessary if you can simply rely on the V5C logbook for previous owner information.
 The reality is the seller’s V5C logbook could be old or non-genuine.
-Always verify the number of prior owners through the previous keeper check.
+Always verify the number of previous owners through the previous keeper check.
 If the numbers don’t match with the V5C, walk away from the deal.

 Reasons to check how many owners the car has had: